MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/connect-google-gcp-to-microsoft-cloud-app-security.md

 > * [Aggregated export sink- Organization level](https://cloud.google.com/logging/docs/export/aggregated_exports#concept)
 > * [Pub/Sub topic – GCP project level](https://cloud.google.com/logging/docs/export/using_exported_logs#pubsub-overview)
 > * [Pub/Sub subscription – GCP project level](https://cloud.google.com/logging/docs/export/using_exported_logs#pubsub-overview)
+>
+> Currently, Cloud App Security only imports Admin Activity audit logs; Data Access and System Event audit logs are not imported.
+For more information about GCP logs, see [Cloud Audit Logs](https://go.microsoft.com/fwlink/?linkid=2109230).

 We recommend that you use a dedicated project for the integration and restrict access to the project to maintain stable integration and prevent deletions/modifications of the setup process.
-Also, if your GCP instance is part of an G Suite instance already connected to Cloud App Security, we recommend following step 7 in the guide to get unified user management and governance.
+Also, if your GCP instance is part of an G Suite instance already connected to Cloud App Security, we recommend following the **For a GCP instance that is part of a connected G Suite organization** steps when you add the GCP connection details.

 ## Prerequisites